Wintellect/MSLearn/Introduction to Git/includes/04-make-and-track-changes.md

 +</html>
 ```

-The output format is the same as the Unix `diff` command, and it takes many of
-the same options.
-Here you can see a `+` in front of lines that have been
-added; if any lines had been deleted you would see a `-` in front of them.
+The output format is the same as the Unix `diff` command, and it takes many of the same options.
+Here you can see a `+` in front of lines that were added; if any lines had been deleted you would see a `-` in front of them.
 Notice that the `h1` line hasn't changed.

-The default is for `git diff` to compare the working tree to the index; that
-means that, it shows you all of the changes that haven't been staged yet.
-To
+The default is for `git diff` to compare the working tree to the index.
+In other words, it shows you all of the changes that haven't been staged yet. [*WE NEED TO DEFINE WHAT "STAGING" IS.--E*]

-compare the working tree to the last commit, use `git diff HEAD`.
+To compare the working tree to the last commit, use `git diff HEAD`.

 ```
 $ git commit -m "Add HTML boilerplate to index.html" index.html